ST10066882/ST10066882/README.md

 🚀 Emerging technologies and their potential impact on society

 # How to reach me
-📫 You can reach me by
+📫 You can reach me by:
 email : nabeelvan@gmail.com
 LinkedIn : https://www.linkedin.com/in/nabeel-van-niekerk-216353248/